 What if I have tickets but can no longer attend?

-If you have tickets you won't use, please contact the Cuthbert Amphitheater box office by phone or email so they can be redistributed to others on the waitlist.
+If you have tickets you won't use, please contact the Cuthbert Amphitheater box so they can be redistributed to others on the waitlist.